zhenyuzhang98/zhenyuzhang98.github.io/_pages/blogs.md

 2024
 --------------
+- Aug 21, Wedi

+	- Attempted to incorporate non-Gaussianity into the SIGW code.
+I found that the adaptive Monte Carlo method can be used to compute the quadruple integral.

 - Aug 20, Tue

 	- Attended the group meeting of [Prof. Bin Chen](https://inspirehep.net/authors/1013901?ui-citation-summary=true).
 The speaker of this time was Zhenbang Gu.
 He talked about some mathematical physics.
 I could barely understand a word of it.